Iraneus/betamedneed/_services/research.md

 ![Research Tools](/images/illustrations/research.jpg)

-Participating in clinical trials and medical research may take several steps depending on the nature of the study and ethical requirements.
+Participating in clinical trials and medical research may take several steps depending on the nature of the study and the requirements.

 For research and learning tools, as soon as the order and payment method is confirmed if required, you can have what you need delivered within 45 minutes or at a suitable time.